History of Roman Empire for Dummies from Dummy

 Plenty of great warriors expanded Rome even further east and north; however, on their return to Rome, they would march to their triumph or ovation and then let their army go.

 Julius Cesar decided not to listen to the senate.
-He fought other roman legions and won.
+He fought other Roman legions and won.

 Once Julius Cesar entered Rome, he consolidated all the possible power in his hands, and this made many people nervous.
 The rumor went – he wanted to become a King.
-Senate decided – only over his dead body and made his body dead.
+The Senate decided – only over his dead body and made his body dead.

 Guy Octavian August became his heir, and he was able to win against Mark Octavian.